 ABOUT THE ARTIST

-I have previously explored pastels, acrylics, pencil and leatherwork during my artistic adventure.
+I have previously explored pastels, acrylics, pencil and leatherwork during my artistic adventures.
 During an unexpected life changing event, my path crossed with fire and copper.
 I became enchanted with the warmth of copper and wildness of fire.
 Putting aside my leather working tools, I spent countless hours learning to produce the vibrant colors on the copper using heat.
 My initial work included unique designs, inspired by the Pacific Northwest's landscape, carefully sanded into copper panels.
 With a desire to make larger pieces, I experimented with thinner sheets to create woven copper and became immersed in this art form.